Monitoring Public Behavior During a Pandemic Using Surveys: Proof-of-Concept Via Epidemic Modelling: Discussion

 In the present analysis, we have provided evidence for the usefulness of daily surveys of nationally representative samples as an alternative source of information during a lockdown.
 While the use of surveys has been recommended during the COVID-19 pandemic by WHO \cite{world2020survey} and on the basis of the SARS epidemic in Hong Kong \cite{leung2005longitudinal}, the present analysis provides one of the first attempts to quantify the predictive validity of surveys of self-reported behavior during a lockdown.
 In contrast, prior research has focused on the behavioral antecedents of behavior such as self-reported fear of COVID-19 \cite{jirsa2020integrating}.
 While understanding the impact of such antecedents is a theoretically important endeavour, more direct measures of behavior may be preferable for a monitoring purpose (see also Supplementary Fig.~\ref{sfig:hope_survey} and Supplementary Table~\ref{stab:survey} for a comparison with indirect measures from our survey).

 The analyses provides proof-of-concept that self-reported measures of behavior can be superior to mobility.
 Given the widespread use of mobility data it is relevant to ask why survey data fared better.
-Unlike mobility data, the survey data was able to capture behavioural changes immediately after the partial lockdown's announcement, i.e., before it was actually implemented.
-We see similar decreases of activity also in regions that were not targeted with the initial partial lockdown.
-This finding implies that part of the problem of mobility data may be that it is too coarse and, hence, does not capture the micro-adjustments in social behavior that people make when they are concerned with infection risk such as standing further away from others in public queues, not mingling with co-workers at the workplace and so forth.
+Unlike the telco data and the combined timeseries from Google and Apple, respectively, the survey data was able to capture behavioural changes weeks before the lockdown's implementation.
+Parts of the effect can be explained by partial lockdowns.
+However, we see similar decreases of activity also in regions that were not targeted with the partial lockdown and in addition, we observe an early increase in risk-awareness (see Supplementary Fig.~\ref{sfig:threat}).
+This observation hints at an additional indirect, i.e., psychological effect: Individuals adjust their behaviour in response to an increased perceived threat due to rising case numbers or intensified political discussions that culminated in the announced lockdown on 07-December-2020.
+This finding suggests that part of the problem of mobility data may be that it is too coarse and, hence, does not capture the micro-adjustments in social behavior that people make when they are concerned with infection risk such as standing further away from others in public queues, not mingling with co-workers at the workplace and so forth.

+Moreover, mobility increases shortly after the lockdown's implementation with little effect on hospitalizations.
+This decoupling between mobility and reproduction number has been previously observed in other countries \cite{SCH20,NOU21}.
+Unlike mobility, self-reported contacts provide a more direct measure of behaviour and thus improves predictability months after the lockdown's implementation.

+At the same time, it is relevant to note that a more detailed analysis of the individual Google data streams reveiled the importance of context-depending contacts: Our analysis finds that "Retail \& Recreation" performs only marginally worse than self-reported contacts and can be best explained by risk-taking behaviour towards strangers (see Supplementary Fig.~\ref{sfig:retail-recreation}).

+Finally, we find that risk-taking behaviour towards strangers and friends provide the best predictors for hospitalizations, although, a joint model that includes contacts to colleagues and family members performs similarly well.
+This behaviour could be explained by their complementary dynamics during the Christmas period: Holidays implied less contacts to colleagues and larger gatherings with family members.